2gacem7/Shifumi/README.md

 # Shifumi

-A shifumi game with ReactJs.
+A Shifumi (Rock-Paper-Scissors) game built with ReactJs.

 ## Getting Started

-It's not responsive, the ideal resolution to play is in desktop screen between 1200 x 800 and 1500 x 900.
+Play the Shifumi game on various devices, as it is now fully responsive and adaptable to different screen sizes.

 ### Installing